Research Ethics Colloquium 2025

 Both lunch and refreshments will be offered to those who are able to attend in person.

-Details of how to find Rewley House, including parking and accessibility, can be found on our website here.
+Details of how to find Rewley House, including parking and accessibility, can be found on our website.

 Are there fees to attend?

-Attendance will vary from being free to internal delegates to costing a small fee for those external to the University of Oxford.
 The fee is the same for both online and in-person attendance, and this fee will be waived for all those speaking at the event.
+Lunch is included for those attending in person.

 Internal delegates: Free